Kerri Hoskins

-Kerri Hoskins (born February 20, 1970) is an American former glamour model and video game actress.
+Kerri Ann Hoskins Reavis (born February 20, 1970) is an American former glamour model and video game actress.

 Biography

 Kerri Hoskins is best known for portraying Sonya Blade in several incarnations of the game beginning with Mortal Kombat 3, replacing Elizabeth Malecki.
 She toured the United States and Europe portraying Sonya Blade in the Mortal Kombat: Live Tour, appearing at venues like Radio City Music Hall.
 She also appeared in a number of other games produced by Midway Games including Revolution X and NBA Jam, and is a secret character in NBA Showtime: NBA on NBC.
 Hoskins trained for two years in Tang Soo Do, a Korean martial art; John Tobias noted her to be "actually very good" and "punching like a guy."
 She has also modeled for Playboy magazine.

 According to a re-published newspaper article dated 2001, Kerri Hoskins was married to Scott Branson and her last name changed to Branson; as of that date, Branson lived in North Aurora, Illinois, where she raises two twin boys who suffer from severe cerebral palsy.
 She has four children: Leah, Sam, Luke and Zachary.
 She married Sean Reavis in 2017, and now lives in Batavia.
 In October 2012, Hoskins ran for a seat on the Kane County, Illinois board.

 On October 18, 2022, Hoskins posted a video to Instagram revealing that her psychologist concluded that she may be on the autism spectrum.
 She stated that she will be undergoing further evaluation with a specialist before a formal diagnosis would be made.